Deathspike/mangarack.cs/README.md

 #### --total (-t)

 The toggle to disable total elapsed time notification.
 This is the process of computing the total synchronization time and presenting it prior to exit or keep-alive behavior.
 The feature was added to give feedback of the overall elapsed system time of long running synchronizations.

+#### --persistent (-p)

+The toggle to enable persistent synchronization tracking.
+This is the process of generating an additional file for each series containing the names of the previously synchronized chapters.
+The feature was added to allow for chapters to be archived or deleted without causing re-synchronization.

 #### --extension (-e)